 Apart from the political stance that Russia has taken, there are a many other things that the country will have to worry about.
 Starting Q4 2014, the country was seen trying hard through various tactics to get its slowly sinking economy back on track.
 In spite of the sanctions against it not having the expected effect on the country, Russia seems to be in trouble nevertheless.
 There are many reasons for the slow droop of the Russian economy and two important variables are to blame - the fall of the forex market and oil.

-How to Play Weakness in Oil and Russian Currency into 2017
+How to Play Weakness in Oil and Russian Currency

 Oil and gas

 One of the main reasons for the failure of the sanctions laid on Russia was Europe's dependence on Russia for oil and gas.
 Russia supplies gas through pipelines to a large chunk of Europe and it has not hesitated to use this as a weapon against other countries.
 Ukraine was starved of Russian gas several times in the last decade, which was a card that Europe knew Russia held.
 Many analysts have remarked how the Russian economy is comparable to a large oil and gas industry that supports other industries.
 Russia's undoing began here and pretty much the only thing that was keeping Russia afloat, the oil prices saw a sudden and massive drop.

 Oil, in recent months starting in the second half of 2014, experienced a slow but steady decline in prices.
 It is reported that close to half of the country's federal budget income comes from oil and every $10 drop in price per barrel will hit Russia by $32.4 billion. $32 billion makes nearly 1.6 percent of the GDP, meaning a direct $19 billion loss in government revenues.
 When the government falls, so will the economy as investors will loose faith in it.